xxmy111/logbook-spring-boot-demo/README.md

 ```
 ### 6.3 Structured View
 Visual software usually provides a structured view panel where we can clearly see the overall structure of YAML files.
 For example, it can be seen that "server" and "spring" are configuration items of the same level, while "port" is a sub-item of "server", "application" is a sub-item of "spring", and "name" is " Application" sub-items, etc. This structured view can help us quickly locate a specific configuration part, which is convenient for modification and viewing.
+### 6.4 Code Folding and Unfolding
+Code folding and expansion: For YAML configurations with multi-level nesting, Visual software supports code folding and expansion functions.
+For example, we can fold the "spring" configuration item and its sub-items to display only the top-level key "spring".
+When we need to view or modify the "application" and "name" inside, we can expand the corresponding part.
+This can effectively reduce visual interference and improve the readability and maintainability of the code when processing complex YAML files.
 ### Code Display
 ```server:
   port: 8080               # Service listening port